simplicitesoftware/docs/content/CTG_50_docs/CTG_25_front/LSN_30_javascript-dev/javascript-dev.md

 > Here is only an overview, you can have more details in the associated Tutorial and lesson about **Object Hooks** in Simplicité [here]().

-Hooks let you customize the behavior of Simplicité objects.
-For instance, adding `onChange` hook can serve to validate a specific field:
+Hooks in Simplicité allow developers to *extend or modify* the default behavior of *objects* and *fields*.
+These hooks, such as `onLoad`, `onChange`, and `onSave`, act as entry points where you can inject **custom logic** to adapt the application to *specific requirements*.

+For instance, an `onChange` hook can validate field inputs or dynamically fetch additional data when a value is modified.
+Hooks are defined in the *JavaScript* object corresponding to the Simplicité business object, ensuring that the custom logic is closely tied to the object’s lifecycle.
+For example, an onLoad hook can be used to pre-populate fields or adjust UI settings dynamically when an object is initialized.
+By using hooks strategically, you can maintain Simplicité’s standard functionality while adding tailored features.

+**Example:** validating a specific field using the `onChange` object hook:

 ```javascript
 MyObject.onChange = function(field, value) {